olatundesowobi/techtest/README.md

 - `cd` into the project's root directory
 - run `php composer.phar update` to install the dependencies needed.
-- run `vendor/bin/phpunit -c test/phpunit.xml` to run the test suite.
+- run `vendor/bin/phpunit ` to run the test suite.

-#### Setup without composer

-Your setup will vary, but you will require phpunit in order to run the tests, and possibly your own autoloader (if not using the default autoloader that comes with composer).
-You may need to amend the bootstrap file attributed in the phpunit config if so.